Vector35/PwnAdventureZ/instructions.md

 ## Useful Tips
 - Different shops sell and buy different items and for different amounts.
 - There are three shops in the game, shop.asm in the source code lists the items they each buy and sell.
-- The final boss takes 15 sniper shots to kill.

 ## Source Code
 You can check out the source for the challenge (both the [CSAW version](https://github.com/vector35/PwnAdventureZ) and this [AGDQ version](https://github.com/vector35/pwnadventurez/tree/agdq)) on github.